Van Lanschot Kempen: Offices

 Van Lanschot Kempen is headquartered in 's-Hertogenbosch, Hooge Steenweg 29.
 In addition, head office employees work in two other buildings in 's-Hertogenbosch in the Paleiskwartier district, and in the World Trade Center (Amsterdam).

 Private Banking has offices and client reception locations in most large cities in the Netherlands and Belgium.
-Furthermore, Private Banking has offices in Zurich and Geneva, Switzerland.
-Investment Management has offices in Amsterdam, London and Paris, and Investment Banking has offices in Amsterdam, Antwerp, Zurich and New York.
+Furthermore, Private Banking has an office in Zurich, Switzerland.
+Investment Management has offices in Amsterdam, London and Paris, and Investment Banking has offices in Amsterdam, Antwerp, and New York.